FieldVal/fieldval-ui/docs_src/Fields/FVDisplayField/FVDisplayField.md

-FVDisplayField is a field that cannot be modifeid by the user.
-It is mostly used for display purposes.
+FVDisplayField is a field that cannot be modified by the user.
+It can be used for displaying computed values based on the changing of other fields (such as time from now etc.).